“Waah, Blah, Boo Hoo”: Perimenopause’s Effect on Mood

 First, though, go back through the previous posts about PMS and sleep and the foundations of health.
 The lifestyle factors I’ve already gone through and the few supplements mentioned in these posts are KEY in keeping our brains happy.

-Can a brain be happy when it is sleep deprived?
+• Can a brain be happy when it is sleep-deprived?
 No.

-Can a brain be happy if it is not getting good blood flow and oxygen from exercise?
+• Can a brain be happy if it is not getting good blood flow and oxygen from exercise?
 No.

-Can a brain be happy when it’s intoxicated?
+• Can a brain be happy when it’s intoxicated?
 Maybe initially & briefly, after the first glass, but ultimately all of the research says No.

-Can a brain be happy if it is fed crap food and processed chemicals?
+• Can a brain be happy if it is fed crap food and processed chemicals?
 You guessed it, Nope.

-We all know these things.
 When you are struggling with depression or anxiety, though, it is extremely difficult to make the lifestyle and diet changes you know will help you.
 I know I just recommended reading those past blog posts to learn what foundational things you should be doing, but I often tell patients who are moderately or severely depressed to forget about their lifestyle and diet choices for the moment while we work on finding the treatment (sometimes an antidepressant, FYI!) that will bring back their motivation to make these changes.

 Evaluate with labs~